 Leaves or moss don’t make the grade for most, plus, try finding them in the winter.
 More importantly, you can use toilet paper as gauze for a bad cut, and wrap it in a piece of plastic taken from the rain poncho as an emergency first aid kit extension.
 A roll of gauze would be better, but it makes for terrible toilet paper.

 There are those who believe that they can drink from most any lake or stream in K-Country with impunity.
 More power to them, we say.
 We personally don’t like intestinal parasites, so carry this little water filter straw that filters out giardia and other nasties.
 Weighs nothing, costs $13 at Atmosphere.
 Filters up to 70 litres, which is more than several days supply.
 Remember the “Survival Rule of 3“: you can only survive 3 days without water, and you need at least 4 litres per day per person sitting still.

 While it would be great to carry a full-blown first aid kit, we’re not sure that’s necessary.
-Either you’ve got blisters, cuts and scrapes that you can use a bandaid or two on, or you can do the toilet paper/plastic wrap trick, or the Public Safety guys better find you fast.
+Either you’ve got blisters, cuts and scrapes that you can use a bandaid or two on, or you can do the toilet paper/plastic wrap trick, or the Mountain Rescue folks better find you fast.

 A day of calories